rse/hapi-plugin-traffic/README.md

-ATTENTION: The information about the network traffic is not 100% precise, as this plugin has has to partially estimate the numbers `recvRaw` (because HAPI comes too late) and `sentPayload` (in case of Boom error responses).
+ATTENTION: The information about the network traffic is not 100% precise, as this plugin has has to partially estimate the numbers `recvRaw` (because HAPI comes too late and hence the HTTP headers have to be re-constructed) and `sentPayload` (because in case of Boom error responses the JSON serialization has to be pre-constructed).
 Hence, the information is precise enough for the usual logging purposes, but do not use at least the partially estimated numbers `recvRaw` and `sentPayload` for realistic accounting purposes.

 Usage
 -----